BUILDING INFORMATION MODELLING - 2022/3

 The learning and teaching methods include

-- Lectures (2 hours or 1 hour lectures per week x 11 weeks)
+- Lectures/captured content (2 hours lectures per week x 11 weeks)

-- Tutorial/discussion sessions (1 hour sessions to be combined with lectures)
+- Tutorial/discussion sessions (10 sessions of 1 hour to be combined with lectures)

 Indicated Lecture Hours (which may also include seminars, tutorials, workshops and other contact time) are approximate and may include in-class tests where one or more of these are an assessment on the module.
 In-class tests are scheduled/organised separately to taught content and will be published on to student personal timetables, where they apply to taken modules, as soon as they are finalised by central administration.
 This will usually be after the initial publication of the teaching timetable for the relevant semester.

 Upon accessing the reading list, please search for the module using the module code: ENGM281

 The Department of Civil and Environmental Engineering is committed to developing graduates with strengths in Employability, Digital Capabilities, Global and Cultural Capabilities, Sustainability and Resourcefulness and Resilience.
 This module is designed to allow students to develop knowledge, skills and capabilities in the following areas:

 Digital capabilities: The module covers fundamentals of Information Management in infrastructure projects within a digital engineering and collaborative work environment context defined by BIM standards.
 In the module, students have the opportunity to explore new technologies (e.g. photogrammetry for 3D meshing) to develop digital twins as part of applying BIM principles.

 Employability: Infrastructure developers and owners, as well as governmental bodies, are pushing towards digitalization of infrastructure delivery.
 Hence the skills developed in this module are relevant to industry.
 Other professional skills developed include the understanding of current standards of BIM.